5,693,062 members and growing! (17,728 online)

 Sample Application

-The provided sample application will ask for files and store the path names in a ListBox.
-Also you have to specify the operation type: creating or appending.
-Once you press the Proceed button, the following code snippet will be executed:
+The provided sample application will ask for files and store the path names in a ListBox, along with the operation type: creating or appending, and compression method.
+Once the Proceed button is pressed, the following code snippet will be executed:

 ZipStorer zip;